100+ Log Cabin Kits & Everything You Need To Know Before Buying

 When spending that much money it’s important you understand exactly what you are purchasing.

-Manufacturers use different types of lumber and log profiles, why?
+Manufacturers use different species of trees and log profiles, why?

-Log cabin manufacturers typically source lumber from their local environment.
-In the U.S; the most common lumber used is:
+Log cabin manufacturers typically source logs from their local environment.
+In the U.S; the most common logs used are:

 - Pine (White, Yellow and Red)

 Cedar is a premium log.
 A log cabin kit made from hard-wood will cost ~$15,000 more than a soft-wood alternative.

 Cedar has a natural ability to withstand weathering and is considered a byword for quality.

 A log profile is how the log is finished.
 There are four log profiles commonly used in the industry:

 The log profile impacts the energy efficiency of a log home.
 The most common log used is a D-Log with a Tongue and Groove notch.

 The different types of trees are initially felled and harvested.
 Once harvested the logs then need to dry.